PecanProject/betydb-data-access/r_dplyr_package.md

   collect()
 ```

+## Yield data with experimental treatments

-## Query Yield data with planting, irrigation, and fertilization rates
+Here we query Miscanthus and Switchgrass yield data along with planting, irrigation, and fertilization rates in order to update teh meta-analysis originally performed by Heaton et al (2004).

 ```r
 library(dplyr)